 After the Battle of Antietam, the Army of the Potomac marched to Bolivar Heights, on the hills surrounding Harpers Ferry, (West) Virginia, to recover.
 November 1862 saw the Second Delaware marching through the Blue Ridge Mountains to reach Fredericksburg, Virginia.
 Following the Battle of Fredericksburg and the Mud March, he wrote with far more frequency; he wrote brief entries every day in March.
 His final entries recorded the weather and the organized camp activities that General Hooker instated in the winter camps of drills and dress parades to prepare the men for engagements that would come in the spring.

 The Second Delaware continued fighting in battles through the end of the war.
 They saw action at the Battle of Chancellorsville in April 1863 before moving on to Gettysburg in early July.
 In the Fall of 1863, they fought at the Battles of Bristoe Station and Mine Run before going into winter camp.
-In May 1863, they were involved in the Battles of Spotsylvania Courthouse, a series of engagements near Spotsylvania, Virginia, that followed the Battle of the Wilderness.
+In May 1864, they were involved in the Battles of the Wilderness and Spotsylvania Courthouse, a series of engagements near Spotsylvania, Virginia.

 The Cyrus Forwood project began in Spring 2011 when the Delaware Public Archives, in conjunction with Delaware’s Government Information Center, endeavored to share the Civil War diary of Delaware’s own Cyrus F. Forwood with the public.
 As we followed Cyrus’ diary, posting the diary entries 150 years later to the day from when they were written, we used this blog, social media platforms like Twitter and Facebook, and a Google Map to share the observations and notes that Cyrus recorded in his diary.
 Over the course of nearly two years, readers have been able to follow his travels and learn about the day-to-day life of a Delaware Soldier in the Civil War.